 The AI Chip Race: Why NVIDIA Made $130B and Who's Next

-Every AI model, every chatbot response, every generated image runs on specialized hardware.
-NVIDIA controls 80%+ of the AI training chip market and reached a $3 trillion market capitalization in 2025.
-But the landscape is shifting as tech giants build custom silicon and startups challenge the status quo.
+Every AI model, every chatbot reply, every generated image runs on specialized hardware.
+NVIDIA owns 80%+ of the AI training chip market and hit a $3 trillion market cap in 2025.
+But the landscape is shifting.
+Tech giants are building custom silicon, and startups are taking shots at the throne.

 Why Hardware Matters

-Training GPT-4 required an estimated 25,000 NVIDIA A100 GPUs running for 90-100 days.
-At cloud pricing, that is roughly $100 million in compute costs.
-The cost of AI hardware directly determines who can build frontier models and at what price they can offer AI services.
+Training GPT-4 took an estimated 25,000 NVIDIA A100 GPUs running for 90-100 days.
+At cloud pricing, that's roughly $100 million in compute.
+The cost of AI hardware directly controls who can build frontier models and what they charge for AI services.

-The bottleneck is real: Companies waited 6-12 months for NVIDIA GPU deliveries in 2024.
-This GPU shortage shaped the entire AI industry — it is why cloud AI is expensive, why smaller companies cannot train their own models, and why NVIDIA's stock price increased 800% in two years.
+The bottleneck is painfully real: Companies waited 6-12 months for NVIDIA GPU deliveries in 2024.
+That shortage shaped the entire AI industry — it's why cloud AI is expensive, why smaller companies can't train their own models, and why NVIDIA's stock went up 800% in two years.

 The Key Players